xiix0/scam/README.md

-Something's rotten in the state of Denmark.
+Kindness is a language which the deaf can hear and the blind can read.
-		-- Shakespeare
+		-- Mark Twain